raganwald/braythwayt.com/_posts/2013-11-02-toronto-you-re-being-trolled.md

 Do you ever have this nightmare?
 You're on the Internet, and you're trying to explain something sensible to someone, and they're heaping abuse on you?
 And when you start to make headway with a point, they sideslip into something totally irrelevant?
 And everything that is obviously subjective, is objective to them?
 And everything obviously objective is subjective to them?

-I have this nightmare too, and sometimes during my waking hours.
-It's called being trolled.
-The primary characteristic of being trolled is when you are trying to achieve something positive, but the troll is simply trying to disrupt and hijack the conversation.
+I have this nightmare to (sometimes during my waking hours!)
+It's called **being trolled**.
+The primary characteristic of being trolled is when you are trying to achieve something positive, but can't make any headway because the other party's agenda is to disrupt and hijack the conversation.

 Trolls are toxic.
 You know that, I know that.
 We all run into them, like the "Men's Rights" jackasses who want to turn every story of abuse into a debate about how men get raped for their sperm and sued for child support and it's a double standard.